cloudtnt-rcl/RCL.CloudTnT.Express.Guides/did.md

 -----END RSA PRIVATE KEY-----
 ```

 Using the did:jwk method, the public key is embedded in the DID.
-The DID is formatted as a ``.txt`` document.
-If you open the text document on a computer you will see something similar to this:
+The DID is formatted as a ``.txt`` file.
+If you open the text file on a computer you will see something similar to this:

 ## Sample DID using the did:jwk Method